gamalielcabria/gamalielcabria.github.io/DataAnalysis/Lesson3.md

     ## 19 KRP1_SE057_G07_cluster_2_B… KRP1  SE057     G07_cluste… dsDNAphage Brown
     ## 20 KRP1_SE057_G07_cluster_2_B… KRP1  SE057     G07_cluste… dsDNAphage Brown

+{:.notice}
-{:.notice} &gt; The `mutate()` function is still needed to create a new column in the dataset.
+>The `mutate()` function is still needed to create a new column in the dataset.
 This is because `str_extract()` returns a character vector of the same length as the input, and we need to assign it to a new column in the dataset.

 ------------------------------------------------------------------------